NabiulIslamNabil/DailyBuddy/README.md

 # DailyBuddy
-A project for managing daily tasks and expense using HTML, CSS, JS, MySQL
+A project for managing daily tasks and expense using HTML, CSS, PHP, MySQL